Adventurers, explorers and communities that inspire adventurous living

 Anna McNuff is just a ray of bloody sunshine!

 A self-proclaimed 'mischief-maker', adventurer, motivational speaker, influencer and best-selling author all rolled into one.
 Named by Condé Nast Traveller as one of the 50 most influential travellers of our time and The Guardian as one of the top modern female adventurers.
 Anna is also UK Ambassador for Girl Guiding and the co-founder of Adventure Queens, another fast-growing women’s adventure community.

-In her latest challenge, Anna ran 2,352 miles barefoot across Britain.
+For her latest challenge, Anna ran 2,352 miles barefoot across Britain.
 That's the equivalent of 90 marathons!